Essential Tasks at End of Financial Year (EOFY)

 Backup and store your registration, financial and customer data, and other important business documents in a secure off-site location.
 This can help ensure your business can stay up and running during events such as natural disasters.

 Read more information on how to protect your business from unexpected events.

-Also consider the online or 'cloud' software service on the ATO website.
+Also consider the cloud computing software service on the ATO website.